AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49464-invoices-shipments-credit-memos-not-moved-back-from-archive.md

 1. Ensure the shipping, invoice, and credit memo IDs are not the same as the order number.
 1. Move the order to archive.
 1. Restore the archived order to order management.
-1. Check invoice, shipping and credit memo details under the respective [!UICONTROL Invoice], [!UICONTROL Shipping], [!UICONTROL Credit Memo] grid pages.
+1. Check invoice, shipping, and credit memo details under the respective [!UICONTROL Invoice], [!UICONTROL Shipping], and [!UICONTROL Credit Memo] grid pages.

 <u>Expected results</u>: